 What to Consider When Choosing a Play Mat/Play Gym

 When choosing a play mat or play gym, consider the following factors:

 Ensure the play mat or gym is made from non-toxic materials and meets safety standards.
 Avoid small parts or choking hazards.

 Size and Design

 Select a mat or gym with enough space for your baby to move and play comfortably.
 Look for colorful and visually stimulating designs to engage their attention.

 Choose mats or gyms with different textures, fabrics, and sensory elements like mirrors, crinkle toys, or rattles to stimulate your baby’s senses.

 When should I start using an activity mat or activity gym?

 You can use an activity mat when you start to introduce tummy time.
 That’s usually around the one-month mark.
 Activity gyms only start to be fun when babies start to reach for objects voluntarily (as opposed to reflexively).
 That’s usually around the three-month mark.

-Usually, babies get the most use out of activity mats and activity gyms when they are between three and six of seven months of age.
+Usually, babies get the most use out of activity mats and activity gyms when they are between three and six months of age.
 They’ll then start to grow out of them, although they may continue to play with them for another few months before moving on completely.